What does the affix SA in the address of NOMOS Glashütte mean?

-How can I set the date on my NOMOS?
+How can I set the date on my NOMOS watch?

 Can my steel watch also be equipped with a sapphire crystal case back?

-In general, all of our watches except Tetra 27 and Tangente Sport can be refitted with a sapphire crystal case back.
-Upon request we'll be happy to send you an offer.
+In general, every NOMOS watch except Tetra 27 can be refitted with a sapphire crystal case back.
+We’ll be happy to send you an offer upon request.

 I have a watch winder.
 What is the best setting for my NOMOS watch?